Alyne Harris: Career

 Harris's career as an artist started to gain traction in the southern art community in the 1990s.
-She draws inspiration from African American traditions, her religion, and nature.
+She drew inspiration from African American traditions, her religion, and nature.
 Many of her pieces depict angels, churches, or flowers.
 Harris often paints at night while listening to music.
 She uses acrylic paints for the vibrant colors.
 Harris finds painting therapeutic and she always knows what she is going to paint before she starts.

-Harris's art is in many private collections and is often displayed at exhibits in museums and local art festivals.
+Harris's art is held in many private collections and is often displayed at exhibitions in museums and local art festivals.
 In 2020, The Historic Thomas Center bought 400 of her pieces from private collector.
 Her artwork is housed in several collections, including House of Blues, Folk Art Museum of Central Texas, Folk Art Museum of New York City, the Rockford Art Museum, the Asheville Art Museum, Souls Grown Deep, and the New Orleans Museum of Art.
 Alyne's artwork can be purchased through multiple online galleries, including Jeanine Taylor Folk Art and Main Street Gallery.

-Alyne Harris died peacefully on Tuesday, August 12, 2025, in Gainesville, Florida.
-Ms. Harris was a gifted artist whose work brought color, meaning, and joy to many.
+Harris died on August 12, 2025, in Gainesville, Florida.